Taming-the-BEAST/FBD-tutorial/README.md

  <figcaption>Figure 24: The Priors window showing the prior set on the ages of all fossils.</figcaption>
 </figure>

-Unfortunately, sampling fossil ages cannot be set up purely in BEAUti at the moment.
-The last step of the procedure will be performed after we save the XML files.

 ### Set MCMC Options and Save the XML File

 Now that you have specified all of your data elements, models, priors, and operators, go to the **MCMC** tab to set the length of the Markov chain, sample frequency, and file names.